Restoration Shaman Rotation Guide – Legion 7.3

 deals very heavy healing to up to six injured targets in the selected area - roughly the same size as

 - and also increases those targets' health pools by 10% for 6 seconds.
-This should be cast as frequently as is practical, and is very useful at the start of a periodic damage mechanic.
+This should be cast as frequently as is practical in the Resto Shaman Rotation, and is very useful at the start of a periodic damage mechanic.
 If talented into

 , ensure that it is active and collecting healing before casting